-For all our tours and transfers we provide fully comfortable, air conditioned and spacious cars to be exclusively at your disposal.
-See our cars here.
+For this tour we provide comfortable, air conditioned and spacious cars to be exclusively at your disposal.
 We are fully licensed for tour and transportation services.
 All our drivers speak very good English.

-You are more than welcome to contact us in case of any enquiry.
-We will give you all additional information you need.
-We will fully organise your tour according to your requirements.
+You are more than welcome to contact us in case of any inquiry.
+We will give you all additional information you need, and will organize your tour according to your requirements.